piegope/doc/docs/en/rdm/windows/commands/edit/index.md

 User Specific Settings
 		</td>
 		<td>
 Override properties of the selected entry with settings with settings specific to the current user.
-For more information, please consult the [Specific Settings](/rdm/windows/commands/edit/setting-overrides/specific-settings/) topic.
+For more information, please consult [Specific Settings](/rdm/windows/commands/edit/setting-overrides/specific-settings/).
 		</td>
 	</tr>
 	<tr>